 Max Gray was passionate about film, art music and life.
 In 2006, he graduated from Harvard-Westlake School, where he was captain of the Varsity lacrosse team.
 In 2010, he graduated from the Gallatin School at New York University and went on to work as an executive assistant at Creative Artists Agency and later as an associate at OddLot Entertainment, a Los Angeles-based motion picture production company.
 In August 2013, at the age of 25, Max died by suicide.

 To honor Max’s memory and to reduce the toll of anxiety and depression, Laurie Davis Gordon established the Max Gray Fund for Treatment of Mood Disorders at the Jane and Terry Semel Institute for Neuroscience and Human Behavior at UCLA in 2014.
-To date, almost $1-million has been raised through the generosity of friends and family of the Gray and Gordon families.
-This initiative has enabled the expansion of the mood disorders clinics to train nine psychiatry and postdoctoral psychology fellows, increasing their capacity to diagnose and treat patients according to the most up-to date methods, and conduct innovative research in mood disorders.
+To date, more than $1.3-million has been raised through the generosity of friends and family of the Gray and Gordon families.
+This initiative has enabled the expansion of the mood disorders clinics to recruit and train fifteen psychiatry and postdoctoral psychology fellows, increasing their capacity to diagnose and treat patients according to the most up-to date methods, and conduct innovative research in mood disorders.

 The Adult Mood Disorders Clinic at the Semel Institute provides clinical evaluations and ongoing treatment for patients with depression and bipolar disorder.
 The Child and Adolescent Mood Disorders Clinic offers diagnostic evaluations, second opinion consultations, and short-term pharmacological and psychosocial treatments for youth with significant and impairing mood disorders, as well as resources for their families.
 Philanthropy has been instrumental in enabling both clinics to increase new patient intake by approximately 30 percent.